A topic from the subject of Analysis in Chemistry.

 • Essential for material characterization and quality control

-• Provides information about material properties such as density, solubility, refractive index, surface tension, and conductivity
+• Provides information about material properties such as density, solubility, refractive index, surface tension, viscosity, melting point, boiling point, and conductivity

 • Helps identify and differentiate materials, determine purity, and predict their behavior in specific applications

-• Density: Mass per unit volume of a material
+• Density: Mass per unit volume of a material.
+Expressed in units like g/cm³ or kg/m³.

-• Surface Tension: Force that causes a liquid to contract to reduce its surface area
+• Surface Tension: The force that causes a liquid to minimize its surface area.
+This is due to cohesive forces between liquid molecules.

-• Thermal Conductivity: Ability of a material to transfer heat, important for thermal management applications
+• Thermal Conductivity: The ability of a material to transfer heat.
+Measured in Watts per meter-kelvin (W/m·K).

 • Material identification and classification